Most frequent questions and answers

 Contrary to belief, solar energy is not only effective during the day or brighter seasons such as the spring and summer.
 Long sunny summer days from May to October provide plenty of sunlight, with daylight hours reaching from 5 AM to 10 PM.
 With Oregon and Washington’s excellent net metering programs, solar produced during the day is fed into the grid and during times of low solar solar production (such as at night), that energy will be implemented back into your system.
 Through improved technology and energy efficiency, panels can produce even on cloudy days.
-Thankfully, Oregon and Washington have some of the best, most attractive solar incentives in the country.
+Thankfully, the Pacific Northwest has some of the best, most attractive solar incentives in the country.

 Both Washington and Oregon have laws restricting HOAs from disallowing rooftop solar installations.
 There are certain restrictions your HOA can place on the installation, however.
 Examples include:

 - Requiring the panels and racking to be a certain color

 - Requiring any exposed conduit to be painted